PGS Logo

 Quality is an essential component of health and social care services and a concept with many different interpretations and perspectives.
 The aim of this module is for learners to develop an understanding of different perspectives on health and social care service quality and how it is evaluated in order to empower and involve users of services.

-• Research project
+• Research Project

-This module aims to develop the learner’s skills of independent enquiry and critical analysis by undertaking a small pilot investigation of direct relevance to their higher education programme or professional development.
+This module aims to develop the learner's skills of independent enquiry and critical analysis by undertaking a small pilot research project relevant to health and social care.

 • Anglia Ruskin University